markdown-all-in-one/docs/docs/contributing/packaging.md

    * In `package.json`, files under `contributes.markdown.*` are always needed.
 4. Examine others manually:
    * Read the bundle analysis reports generated during step 2 carefully.
-   * When in doubt, search in the JavaScript file.
+   * When in doubt, search in the bundle (JavaScript file).
    * Remember to check modules contributed by `extendMarkdownIt()`.
    * Remember to check resource files that our code dynamically loads.